As of August 1st, 2019, the University Health Center Medication Clinic will be closed until a Dispensary Technician has been hired and trained.

 For questions about costs, immunization records or about your hold, call 660-543-4770 or e-mail firstname.lastname@example.org.

 You can access your patient portal by logging into MyCentral and clicking on Student Services and then selecting University Health Center.

-Within the patient portal you can enter and upload your insurance information and medical records and view secure messages from the University Health Center staff, patient education items and your statements.
+Within the patient portal you can enter and upload your insurance information, view secure messages from the University Health Center staff, review patient education items, and see your statements.

 Statements are created every time you purchase something from our Medication Clinic or are seen at the University Health Center.
-The information on each will have real time data, showing the most up-to-date progress of your charges, including if charges have been filed to insurance and what payments are on file.
+Statements will be updated within 2-3 business days, and will show the progress of your charges, including if charges have been filed to insurance, and what payments are on file.